chletes/IMTA-P3A-EssaimRobots/README.md

 	- `marvelmind_interfaces_10_02_2022.pdf` : Main guide in the communication chain
 	- `marvelmind_SW_2021_09_29` : Original APIs (from MarvelMind's official site)
 - `assets` : Folder containing images and diagrams used in readmes.
+- `doc` : Folder containing LaTeX files used to write project reports.
+It is synchronized with Overleaf in order to edit and compile the pdf file.

 ## Communication chain